ji4/WeatherProject/README.md

 # WeatherProject
-A practice project for node.js.
+A practice project for api with node.js.